 It has proved to be efficacious because before the learner begins to lose attention, he is made to apply the skills in real-time.
 Thus, increasing his knowledge retention and application.

-Learner-centric – Learners (employees) have an opportunity to choose and learn specifically what they need and whenever they want to.
+Learners have an opportunity to choose and learn specifically what they need and whenever they want to.

-Just-in-time , accessible – This is probably the biggest benefit for the learners.
-The bite sized nuggets are available to them precisely when they need it.
-They are also available on demand i.e. learners can pull them rather than being pushed to go through them.
+This is probably the biggest benefit for the learners.
+The bite-sized nuggets are available to them precisely when needed.
+They are also available on-demand i.e. learners can pull them rather than being pushed to go through them.

-Less time consuming – The short length courses can be read and comprehended easily.
-Also, the design formats of microlearning includes rich media formats that lead to better retention of knowledge.
+The short-length courses can be read and comprehended easily.
+Also, the design formats of microlearning include rich media formats that lead to better retention of knowledge.